kbity/bird2/readme.md

 # setup instructions

 1. run `npm install` to download needed libraries and packages
-2. delete example config.json (unless you're doing it manually)
-3. run `npm run conf` for configuration cli. run commands restore, emojisync, cmdsync, startupmsg channel {channelId}, and tagsadmin {userId}.
+2. run `npm run conf` for configuration cli. run commands restore, emojisync, cmdsync, startupmsg channel {channelId}, and tagsadmin {userId}.
-4. enter achs.json, load the /emojis/achs emojis into the bot's emojis and configure the IDs.
+3. enter achs.json, load the /emojis/achs emojis into the bot's emojis and configure the IDs.
-5. edit birds.json and birddata.json and replace the birds with your own or at least change the emojis, in birddata.json keep unknown bird
+4. edit birds.json and birddata.json and replace the birds with your own or at least change the emojis, in birddata.json keep unknown bird
-6. (optional) go into commands/anime/gifs to add/edit/remove anime gifs from the ***-gifs.json files
+5. (optional) go into commands/anime/gifs to add/edit/remove anime gifs from the ***-gifs.json files
-7. run `npm start` or `node .` to run the bot
+6. run `npm start` or `node .` to run the bot

 auth link for offical bot: https://discord.com/api/oauth2/authorize?client_id=1118256931040149626&permissions=137439333446&scope=bot+applications.commands